mecid/mecid.github.io/_posts/2024-03-12-global-actors-in-swift.md

 category: Swift Language Features
 ---

 The Swift language allows us to define thread-safe types using actors.
-Actor type automatically manages serial access to the data it protects.
-But what if we need multiple types protected by a single serial access queue?
+Actor type automatically manages exclusive access to the data it protects.
+But what if we need multiple types protected with a mutually exclusive access?
 That's why we have global actors, and today, we will learn how to use global actors in Swift.

 {% include friends.html %}

-The main thread rendering is the best example of why we need to protect multiple types with a single serial access queue.
-You may have a massive collection of *UIViewControllers*, *UIViews*, or SwiftUI views running concurrently, but in the end, you should update your user interface on the serial main thread.
+The main thread rendering is the best example of why we need to protect multiple types with a mutually exclusive access.
+You may have a massive collection of *UIViewControllers*, *UIViews*, or SwiftUI views running in paralel, but in the end, you should update your user interface on the main thread.

 > If you are unfamiliar with the actor concept, look at my dedicated ["Thread safety in Swift with actors"](/2023/09/19/thread-safety-in-swift-with-actors/) post.